emmazig/Workshop-task-3/README.md

 # Workshop-3

-Create folder on left - drag and drop images into folder Create variable for each image
+- Create folder on left - drag and drop images into folder
+- Create variable for each image
-Use preLoad function to load the images
+- Use preLoad function to load the images

-filter(), tint() to manipulate images
+    - filter(), tint() to manipulate images

-###Arrays
+### Arrays
-Can have multiple things under one variable — use [ ] Indexes start at 0 ( 0, 1, 2, 3…..)
+- Can have multiple things under one variable — use [ ]
+- Indexes start at 0 ( 0, 1, 2, 3…..)
-Can use random variable- takes a random image from the array.
+- Can use random variable- takes a random image from the array.
 Famerate – in setup
-(how many times the draw loop runs per second)
+-- (how many times the draw loop runs per second)

 Let ____ = [ 30, 70, 60, 50];